As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tanzanite and Paraiba tourmalines are celebrities in the trade market.
 Being recently discovered and having a restricted number of deposits (just one in the case of tanzanite and three in the case of Paraiba tourmaline), they firmly entrenched into the list of the Big Four (diamond, ruby, emerald, and sapphire).

 Moreover, they are even more popular and desirable than classical gems sometimes.

 Knowledge of rare minerals, their formation environment, and history or their discovery and research gives a clue to the understanding of the gemstone market and can predict possible price fluctuations.

 TIP: So, do you feel like going out into nature and trying to find some rare gemstone?
-If you are not an experienced rockhouds, check out the umtimate rockhounding guide in the article below:
+If you are not experienced rockhounds, check out the ultimate rockhounding guide in the article below:

 How to Start Rockhounding: The Ultimate Beginner’s Guide